distanceworkshops/distanceworkshops.github.io/design-aug-2023.md

 ## Widening participation scholarship

 We are offering one free place on the workshop to encouraging participation by scientists from countries with fewer resources, and from groups traditionally under-represented in wildlife science.
 Please see [here](widening-participation) for more information.
-The closing date for scholarship applications is September 5th.
+The closing date for scholarship applications is May 1st.

 ## Enquiries